 I wasn't more than 30 minutes outside of D.C. the other night before my cell phone started ringing.

 The calls involved breaking new developments overseas that promise to have a big impact on the global energy markets.
-They concerned a major global energy situation that is likely to create a domino effect that will have consequences for U.S. domestic policy.
+Read more...

 The Next Best Investments in Oil Come From This Texas Sweet Spot